dorkodu/sage/paper/4 -- Type System.md

   "id": [ 1, 2, 3 ],
   "title": [
     "Do this, do that...",
-    "Eat out with friends",
+    "Eat out with friends.",
-    "Complete the website design of Sage"
+    "Complete the website design of Sage."
   ]
 }
 ```